ryandward/Project-1999-Typescript-Discord/README.md

 ## Acknowledgments

 We extend our heartfelt thanks to Rahmani (ryandward) and Thwurnk for their pioneering work on the original Python bot that laid the foundation for this TypeScript edition.
 As we prepare to sunset the venerable Python version, we embrace the TypeScript edition's ability to meet the demanding performance requirements of modern bot interactions and data processing.
 The transition to slash commands is a significant step forward, addressing the frequent database lockups caused by malformed requests.
-With the community's involvement, we are excited to continue evolving this project, including the planned integration with log-parsers to enhance records management and attendance tracking.
+With the community's involvement, we are excited to continue evolving this project, including the planned integration with log-parsers to enhance records management and attendance tracking, and the use of a local Project 1999 Wiki instance to streamline guild bank operations.

 Thank you for exploring the EverQuest Discord Bot TypeScript Edition.
 We are confident it will be an indispensable tool for your community!